devopsshield/devsecops-workshop/labs/lab02.md

-# 2 - Workflow Syntax
+# 2 - Explore Your Kubernetes Cluster
-In this lab you will update the workflow syntax.
+In this lab you will explore your kubernetes cluster using kubectl.
 > Duration: 5-10 minutes

 References: